istio/istio/cni/README.md

 This effectively behaves like ztunnel is an in-pod sidecar, without actually requiring the injection of ztunnel as a sidecar into the pod manifest, or mutatating the application pod in any way.

 Additionally, it does not require any network rules/routing/config in the host network namespace, which greatly increases ambient mode compatibility with 3rd-party CNIs.
-In virtually all cases, Solo CNI is exactly as compatible with 3rd-party CNIs as sidecars are/were.
+In virtually all cases, this "in-pod" ambient CNI is exactly as compatible with 3rd-party CNIs as sidecars are/were.

 ### Notable Env Vars